Learning to Guarantee Type Correctness in Code Generation through Type-Guided Program Synthesis: Introduction

 However, language models (LMs) frequently struggle with type systems, often producing code that violates basic type constraints.
 Empirical studies indicate that type errors alone account for 33.6\% of failed LM-generated programs~\cite{DBLP:journals/ese/TambonDNKDA25, DBLP:journals/corr/abs-2407-06153}.
 Notably, even cutting-edge tools powered by state-of-the-art LMs can generate code that fails to compile.
 For instance, an evaluation of GitHub Copilot on LeetCode revealed that 24\% of its suggestions resulted in compilation errors~\cite{DBLP:conf/msr/NguyenN22}, which mainly resulted from type errors~\cite{DBLP:journals/corr/abs-2504-09246}.
 This type validity problem becomes particularly pronounced in resource-limited languages or those with complex type systems~\cite{DBLP:journals/corr/abs-2406-00515,DBLP:journals/corr/abs-2410-03981}.

 Ensuring type correctness is also useful beyond reducing type errors.
 First, the type system is essentially a static analysis system, and in theory, we can incorporate any decidable constraint into the type system.
+For example, Rust ensured no invalid memory access through an ownership type system.
 Therefore, by enriching the type system, we can enforce any decidable safety property of the code.
 Second, as revealed by recent studies~\cite{zhang2025gramtransbettercoderepresentation, DBLP:conf/acl/LiangZ0LLXCZZZC25}, even if LMs can learn to satisfy simple code constraints such as syntactic correctness given sufficient training data, by assisting LMs through external facilities for satisfying the constraints during training and inference, the overall performance of the model will further improve, possibly because the computational resources of the model can then be saved for higher-level tasks, such as algorithm design and aligning the semantics between the programs and the natural language description.

 Ensuring type correctness in practice, however, remains challenging.
 As illustrated in \autoref{fig:codet5-incorrect}, which presents an ill-typed output from a widely-used and fine-tuned model \toolname{CodeT5}~\cite{DBLP:conf/emnlp/0034WJH21}, the model incorrectly references an undefined variable \tcode{num}, which could have been prevented through proper type checking.
 Essentially, the challenge originates from the \textit{huge gap} between the text-based token sequence representation of programs and the actual structural process of type checking.